scheidan/CAIRS-Tutorial/README.md

 ======================
 <a name="ex2"></a>

-The file `scripts/Example_2.jl` has the same structure as the one for the first example.
-It is setup to assimilate signals from a measurement campaign performed in a small Swiss town.
+The file `scripts/Example_2.jl` has the same structure as the one of the first example.
+It is setup to assimilate signals from a measurement campaign performed in a small town in Switzerland.

 ### Signal import